Turośń Kościelna

 Turośń Kościelna is a village in Białystok County, Podlaskie Voivodeship, in north-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Turośń Kościelna.

-It lies approximately 13 km south-west of the regional capital Białystok.
+History

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the village was first occupied by the Soviet Union until 1941, and then by Germany until 1944.
+A local Polish policeman was murdered by the Russians in the Katyn massacre in 1940.